-Toddler's diarrhea is when a young child has loose, watery poop at least 4 times a day for 4 weeks in a row.
+Toddler's diarrhea happens when a young child has loose, watery poop (diarrhea) at least 4 times a day for 4 weeks in a row.
 It's called "toddler's diarrhea" because it happens in kids who are 6 months to 5 years old.
 A child with toddler's diarrhea continues to eat, grow, and gain weight normally.
-The diarrhea doesn’t make a child less active or less energetic.
+The diarrhea doesn't make a child less active or less energetic.

 Kids with toddler's diarrhea may have loose poop all the time.
 Or they may have poops that are harder in the morning but that get looser throughout the day.
 The poop may have small pieces of food in it.